Vyral/base-template/_posts/2022-05-12-what-buyers--sellers-should-know.md

 What impact will rising interest rates have?
 These increases don't just affect real estate; they impact every aspect of the economy.
 We brought in our residential real estate mortgage expert Ali Reda to break it down.

 We’ve seen a lot of movement with respect to interest rates in the first quarter of 2022.
 We anticipated rates to go up—just not this quickly.
-As a result, **buyers will lose quite a bit of their purchasing power.** Now buyers are paying more for houses that would have cost much less just a few months ago.&nbsp;
+As a result, **buyers will lose quite a bit of their purchasing power.** Now buyers are paying more for houses that would have cost much less just a few months ago.

 Likely, buyers are going to slow down their activities and weigh their options.
 Some of them might even exit the market temporarily.
 In the long term, **this slowdown will create a more balanced market,** since the presence of fewer buyers will increase available inventory.